Rightpoint/CustomVisionTools/README.md

 ### Augment

-This applies the augmentations specified in `augment.py` to every image in the input directory, and writes the original and the results to the output directory.
+This applies the augmentations specified in `augment.py` to every image in the input directory using [imgaug](https://github.com/aleju/imgaug), and writes the original and the results to the output directory.
 You can then upload the whole directory using upload.py.
-The input directory must be a YOLO Darknet formatted folder.

 ```
 poetry run ./augment.py --input_directory ./downloads --output_directory ./augmented
 ```

 Parameters:
 * `--input-directory`: The directory that you want to augment.
+This must be a YOLO Darknet-formatted folder.
 * `--output-directory`: The directory that you want the data saved into.

 Additional flags: